ElektraInitiative/libelektra/benchmarks/README.md

 # changetracking

-The changetracking benchmark will evaluate the performance with changetracking enabled in KDB.
+The changetracking benchmark evaluates the performance with changetracking enabled in KDB.
 For it to work, you first have to load at least one plugin that utilizes changetracking.

 A very simple case would be the `dbus` plugin: